M0hamm27d/202277540-mohammedalrashid-assignment3/docs/technical-documentation.md

 * Clear visual feedback for clickable elements.
 * Clear validation feedback for input elements.
 * Faster navigation using dynamic filtering instead of page reloads.

+---

+### 🆕 Advanced Experience (Assignment 3)

+#### 🔹 Step-by-Step Interaction Guide

+1. **First Visit**
+   * A glassmorphism modal appears asking for your name and gender.
+   * Select your gender and click **Continue**.
+   * A personalized greeting appears (e.g., "Good evening, Mr. Mohammed").

+2. **Weather Widget**
+   * The browser asks for your location permission.
+   * If you **Allow**, real-time weather for your exact location is displayed with an animated pixel art icon.
+   * If you **Deny**, weather defaults to Dhahran.
+   * If the API key is activating, a polished "Demo Mode" fallback is shown.

+3. **Returning Visits**
+   * The login modal does not appear again — your name and gender are remembered.
+   * The greeting updates based on the current time of day.

+#### 🆕 UX Improvements Introduced

+* Visitor persistence eliminates repetitive input on return visits.
+* Geolocation provides a personalized, location-aware experience.
+* Animated pixel art icons add a creative, engaging visual layer.
+* Robust fallback chain ensures the UI never displays broken or empty states.